 To cope with this ugly practice, Google introduces two new algorithms in February 2011 and April 2012, named, Panda and Penguin.
 These two algorithms no longer value Meta Keywords data.

 So, if you tend to stuff your webpages with “meta keywords”, please put a period.
 This does not work.
 Remove those keywords from each page if you want a better ranking on your website.

 Getting the right keywords is not all you should depend on, you need to know how and where to put your keywords for attaining maximum SEO benefits.
 Let us dive into the discussion.

 1. Title and URL

-Search engines will scan various parts of your web page among which title is one of the most important part, ’cause it will appear in the search result page that the viewers will see first and decide to browse by title that strikes their mind.
-You should emphasize to insert your keywords in title, so make sure that the title tag on each page uses your most important keywords.
+Search engines will scan various parts of your web page among which the title is one of the most important parts, ’cause it will appear on the search result page that the viewers will see first and decide to browse by title that strikes their mind.
+You should emphasize to insert your keywords in the title, so make sure that the title tag on each page uses your most important keywords.

 So, putting your keywords in the title is your best bet.
 It will provide SEO and conversion advantages.

-After title tag, most of the searchers at a glance on the URL of the results.
-They also value the closest match of URL along the title.
-Most of the Content Management Systems automatically format the title and make SEO-friendly URLs on the fly when articles are saved by the authors of the articles.
+After the title tag, most of the searchers glance at the URL of the results.
+They also value the closest match of the URL along the title.
+Most Content Management Systems automatically format the title and make SEO-friendly URLs on the fly when articles are saved by the authors of the articles.

 2. META description tag

 Generally, authors of the website write carefully curated META description from the administration part of the CMS along an article and searchers can see the META description tag that search engines generally show just underneath the URL link.
 When writing your META description tag, it’s extremely important to be as concise as possible.
 Google generally picks first few words from your META description, so it’s crucial for your webpage to incorporate your keywords right up front in your description.